jamestiotio/DigiAlpha/README.md

 Other alternatives could also be explored in the future, such as combining carry-skip or carry-select into the adder, implementing HK signals for Radix-8 Booth Encoding (better than Radix-2 or Radix-4) or employing the help of an evolutionary machine learning algorithm to find the best placement of black boxes, grey boxes and buffers to generate a unique flavour of the parallel prefix carry-lookahead adder.

 The even bits and odd bits are not treated equally in our selected adder architecture.
 Also, the more significant bits travel longer distances than the less significant bits.
-As such, with these factors in our consideration, we arbitrarily choose Bit 7 and Bit 24 as our test bits.
+As such, with these factors in our consideration, we arbitrarily choose Bit 31, the Most Significant Bit (MSB), as our test bit (so as to capture all the different logic-based arithmetic manipulations along the way).

 For the CNF file generator, we recreate the original 32-bit adder and our best optimized adder circuit design (the Han-Carlson adder) into a BC (constrained Boolean Circuit) file, which in turn is converted into a CNF file ready for submission by using `bc2cnf` from BCpackage (`bcsat`) and running this command: